 Choose only the Best for You and Your Family

 My journey started when I was looking to heal my body with whole foods.
 In three years time, much has happened with me.
 I have grown emotionally, cleansed emotionally, brought up patterns and thoughts and changed them for the better.
-Believe me, I have accumulated a lot in almost 42 years.
+Believe me, I have accumulated a lot in 44 years.
 However, I feel you are NEVER too old to change.
 You only have to CHOOSE it and then do it.
 It will take some practice and consistency, but it will become a part of you if you are willing to be better.
 Thoughts, attitudes and perceptions can be just as toxic as food can be, so incorporating healthier foods into your life is only part of the equation.
 Incorporating healthier thoughts, attitudes and perceptions can make a huge difference toward a much happier, less stressful life.
 My journey is still ongoing and I can’t wait to see where it will take me.
 I LOVE my life!